 Policies to deal with geographic disparities follow two broad outlines.
-Some are designed to facilitate the migration of people from declining areas into successful ones, often by reducing barriers to residential construction in thriving cities.35 Other, place-based policies encourage growth in less-favored localities.
+Some are designed to facilitate the migration of people from declining areas into successful ones, often by reducing barriers to residential construction in thriving cities.37 Others, known as place-based policies, encourage growth in less-favored localities.
 Although economists have traditionally been wary of such policies, new ideas about helping lagging cities are becoming an important part of the policy debate.
 For example, Gruber and Johnson (2019) argue that aggressive government support for basic research and development in several mid-sized American cities would not only boost overall US productivity growth, but also rebalance economic opportunity across different locations.
 And Austin, Glaeser, and Summers (2018) contend that direct monetary subsidies for job creation could be socially worthwhile in places where the employment rates are currently low.

 An empirical fact that bears on this policy choice is that earnings inequality within large and dense cities has recently increased.
-Baum-Snow, Freedman, and Pavan (2018) use a structural model to study this phenomenon, and the recent Ely Lecture by Autor (2019) links it to fundamental changes in the nature of job opportunities in large cities.
-The latter author presents data illustrating the changes over time in the relationship between average wages and local population density for different types of workers.36 One set of exhibits splits workers on the basis of education, specifically, workers with high-school educations or below and those with some years of college and above.
-In 1970, wages for both groups rise sharply with city-level density.
-But by 2015, the end of Autor's sample period, the density premium for non-college workers non-college workers had nearly vanished.
-In other words, today's
+Baum-Snow, Freedman, and Pavan (2018) use a structural model to study this phenomenon, and the recent Ely Lecture by Autor (2019) links it to fundamental changes in the nature of job opportunities available in large cities.

-$^{^{34}}$ For some firm-level evidence on the recent behavior of manufacturing employment, see Bloom et al. (2019) and Fort, Pierce, and Schott (2018).
+$^{^{36}}$ For some firm-level evidence on the recent behavior of manufacturing employment, see Bloom et al. (2019) and Fort, Pierce, and Schott (2018).

-35Ganong and Shoag (2017) link the cessation of regional income convergence in the United States to restrictive land-use regulations that housing construction in high-income areas.
+37Ganong and Shoag (2017) link the cessation of regional income convergence in the United States to restrictive land-use regulations that housing construction in high-income areas.
 Hsieh and Moretti (2019) note that such restrictions are particularly severe in three metropolitan areas with strong recent productivity growth: New York, San Francisco, and San Jose.
 The authors contend that reducing constraints in those cities alone would raise the US GDP growth rate by more than one third.
 Glaeser and Gyourko (2018) show that although estimates of the social cost of housing restrictions are typically sensitive to model assumptions, "[t]he available evidence suggests, but does not definitively prove, that the implicit tax on development created by housing regulations is higher in many areas than any reasonable negative externalities associated with new construction" (p.
 5).